ResearchComputing/Documentation/docs/compute/data-transfer.md

 # Replace <path-to-file> with the path of the file you wish to copy
 # Replace <username> with your Research Computing username
-# Replace <target-path> with the full path to the directory you would like to send the file to.
+# Replace <target-path> with thf
+e full path to the directory you would like to send the file to.

-scp <username>@login.rc.colorado.edu:<path-to-file> <target-path>             # using a login node scp <username>@dtn-new-data.rc.int.colorado.edu:<path-to-file> <target-path>  # using a dtn node
+scp <username>@login.rc.colorado.edu:<path-to-file> <target-path>             # using a login node scp <username>@dtn.rc.int.colorado.edu:<path-to-file> <target-path>  # using a dtn node
 ```

 Windows users can access scp through PowerShell or a [GUI application like WinSCP.](https://winscp.net/eng/docs/protocols)